INRIA/scikit-learn-mooc/slides/overfitting_vs_underfitting.md

     - Sample a value of the input *x*

-    - Transform if with a 9th-degree polynomial
+    - Transform it with a 9th-degree polynomial

     - Add some noise to get the output *y*